scottoffen/jquery.toaster/README.md

 $.toaster({ settings : {...} });
 ```

 Only what is defined in the object you send will override the default settings, all other settings will remain untouched.
-The settings are applied before any message that may have been passed at the same time is created and displayed.
+The settings are applied before any message (that may have been passed at the same time) is created and displayed.

-To clear all changes made and revert to the default settings, simply call reset:
+To clear all changes made and revert to the default settings:

 ```javascript
 $.toaster.reset();